MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sap/examples-for-select-statement.md

 ---
-title: "Examples for SELECT Statement | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Examples for SELECT Statement in mySAP adapter in BizTalk| Microsoft Docs"
-ms.prod: "biztalk-server"
+description: SELECT examples and samples using the mySAP adapter in BizTalk Adapter Pack (BAP) ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"